 Time values in this syntax are conveyed as a 64 bit field comprising two 32 bit unsigned integer most significant byte first sub fields.
 The first is a number of seconds and the second field is a number of nanoseconds.
-The value of the second field shall be within the range 0 to 999 999 999 inclusive for receive_timevalue and transmit_timevalue, but not for originate_timevalue.
+The value of the nanosecond field shall be within the range 0 to 999 999 999 inclusive for receive_timevalue and transmit_timevalue, but this is not necessarily the case for originate_timevalue where the nanoseconds field can have any value.

 version identifies the protocol version and shall have the value 0.